Put Together

 The Closet App With Actual Taste: 2026's Best Picks

 A closet app with taste is recognizable within a week, and the test isn't subtle.
-After seven days of daily picks, do the recommendations occasionally pair pieces in the user's closet that the user wouldn't have paired themselves, and do the unexpected combinations work?
+After seven days of daily picks, do the recommendations occasionally pair pieces in the user's closet that the user wouldn't have paired themselves — and do the unexpected combinations actually work?
 If yes, the app has taste.
 If every pick is the user's existing default, the app is a catalog with extra steps.

 How we measured taste

 Four criteria, each scored 0 to 10.
-Same eighty-four-piece test wardrobe, parallel testing for thirty days, May 2026.
+Same 84-piece test wardrobe, parallel testing for 30 days, May 2026, on iOS 26.

 1. Recommendation surprise rate.
 Of ten daily picks, how many pair pieces the user wouldn't have thought to pair?